iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/about-nodes.md

 image: /img/participate/banner/banner_about_nodes.png
 ---

-# About Nodes
+# Nodes

 ![About Nodes](/img/participate/banner/banner_about_nodes.png)

-The Shimmer network is consists of distributed interconnected computers, known as nodes which run the same [Hornet software](hornet.md).
+The Shimmer network is consists of distributed interconnected computers, known as nodes which run the same [Hornet software](../start-building/nodes/hornet.md).
 This gives nodes read and write access to [the Tangle](https://wiki.iota.org/shimmer/learn/tangle/), and allows them to validate and store transactions issued by themselves or other nodes in the network.
 Nodes are responsible for the following: